This post may contain affiliate links. Please read our disclosure policy.

 Dairy free

-There is dairy in both the crumble topping and the filling, but they should both be replaceable.
-I'd use block-style vegan butter in each like Melt or Miyoko's Creamery brand.
+For the butter in the filling and the topping, try Melt or Miyoko's Creamery block-style vegan butter.
 You could also use Earth Balance buttery sticks in the filling, but not in the crumble topping as it won't hold its shape properly during baking.

 Egg free